-Oceans: global warming accelerates color change
+Oceans: global warming causes accelerated changes in color

 Shrimp trawler in the western region of Madagascar near the town of MAJUNGA - Mahajanga © Alexis Rosenfeld